Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "uac2".
+The function name to use when creating the woke function directory is "uac2".
 The uac2 function provides these attributes in its function directory:

 	================ ====================================================